 However, you will not be fine if you live your entire life inauthentically, putting your needs and wants on the backburner.

-You will also need to be direct with the folks who lay a guilt trip on you, tug at your heartstrings, or try to bully you into putting their needs and wants ahead of your own.
+5. Be direct with the folks who lay a guilt trip on you, tug at your heartstrings, or try to bully you into putting their needs and wants ahead of your own.

 Try: “No, that doesn’t work for me” or “No, I won’t” or “No, that is not acceptable” or “No, I don’t want to.”